 This week’s list:

-16. RICKY STENHOUSE JR. — For the second race in a row, Stenhouse failed to finish in the top 20.
-Last week: 14.
+16. JOEY LOGANO — For the second race in a row, Logano finished outside the top 20, but he held on to 13th in points.
+Last week: 16th.

 Tom Jensen is the Editor in Chief of SPEED.com, Senior NASCAR Editor at RACER and a contributing Editor for TruckSeries.com.
 You can follow him online at twitter.com/tomjensen100.